ppy/osu-wiki/wiki/Tournaments/OWC/2021/en.md

 ### Mappool instructions

 1. There will be a new mappool for every stage.
-2. Each mappool will consist of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool will consist of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 Every pool will also have one "TieBreaker" map (further explanation on this special bracket can be found [here](/wiki/Tournaments/OWC/2021#tournament-rules)).
    - The Qualifier stage will not have a FreeMod bracket, nor will it have a TieBreaker.
 3. Each mappool has a specific size depending on the stage.
-   - **The Round of 32 and Round of 16 mappools will have 5 NoMod maps, 3 DoubleTime maps and 2 maps for each of the remaining mod brackets.**
+   - **The Round of 32 and Round of 16 mappools will have 5 NoMod maps, 3 Double Time maps and 2 maps for each of the remaining mod brackets.**
-   - **The Quarterfinals, Semifinals, Finals and Grand Finals mappools will have 6 NoMod maps, 4 DoubleTime maps and 3 maps for each of the remaining mod brackets.**
+   - **The Quarterfinals, Semifinals, Finals and Grand Finals mappools will have 6 NoMod maps, 4 Double Time maps and 3 maps for each of the remaining mod brackets.**
-4. **The NoFail mod will be forced on every map.**
+4. **The No Fail mod will be forced on every map.**
-5. The NoMod bracket will be played with the NoFail mod.
+5. The NoMod bracket will be played with the No Fail mod.
-6. The Hidden, HardRock and DoubleTime brackets will be played with the respective mods enabled for all players.
+6. The Hidden, Hard Rock and Double Time brackets will be played with the respective mods enabled for all players.
 7. The FreeMod bracket will have "Free Mods" enabled, that is, players will be able to select what mods they use.
-   - Possible mod choices are Hidden, HardRock and Hidden+HardRock.
+   - Possible mod choices are Hidden, Hard Rock and Hidden+Hard Rock.
-   - **When playing a FreeMod map, there must be one player with Hidden and one player with HardRock or Hidden+HardRock.
+   - **When playing a FreeMod map, there must be one player with Hidden and one player with Hard Rock or Hidden+Hard Rock.
 For the remaining players, enabling mods is optional.**
 8. The tiebreaker will be played under FreeMod conditions, but players are not forced to pick mods.

 ### Scheduling instructions